AliTahir-101/nextjs-proj/README.md

-## Next.js App Router Course - Starter
+## Learning by creating a Next.js App

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+See the [course curriculum](https://nextjs.org/learn) on the Next.js Website for more information.

 ## Loin Details
 - url: https://nextjs-dashboard-ten-silk-84.vercel.app/